 The Hunger Games and the Divergent series are both hits in our best homeschool gifts for older teens.

 And Harry Potter has to be on the list!

 Finally, my homeschool daughter Catherine has some fantastic animal gifts which she sells worldwide on her Wild Art Treasures Etsy shop.

 She is following an unschooling route as a talented artist as you can see from her tiger painting.
 Here's your chance to give a gift made by a homeschooler!

 The best homeschool gifts include those that reaffirm your decision to homeschool.

 If you're looking for a confidence boost, my new book Homeschool Secrets of Success would make the perfect gift.

-It would be a lovely present for someone who is thinking about homeschooling or already doing it and feeling rather frustrated because things don't seem to be going quite as they had hoped.
+It would be a lovely present for someone who is thinking about homeschooling or already doing it and would like some practical ideas and encouragement so they can trust that everything will work out fine.

 This list of the best homeschool gifts is ideal when you are stuck for an idea for an unusual and special Birthday present.
 I hope you enjoy these gifts as much as we have.